Spring Day and the fair

 This farm is also where you can find some fabric leftovers for a rag doll or make a small rag doll and take it with you.

 The Kolu inn – Spring Fair Something fun would always be happening at any fair.
 There would be jugglers and contortionist, musicians, and barrel organ players, and what wonderful things they could do!

 Circus studio Folie will perform at 12:00 and then teach tricks to those interested.
 At 13:15 Piibarid will perform and at 14:15 Kreete Viira and Jaagup Kippar will play music.
-There is also a historic merry-go-round next to the inn.

-Children liked sweets as much as they do nowadays.
+Lau shop – paradise for a sweet tooth Children liked sweets as much as they do nowadays.
 Lau village shop sells several types of candy, and the shop assistant has prepared mixed bags of sweets today, so you can try all of the candies and choose your favourite.
-After you have done that, you can listen in the livingroom how the teeth were taken care of?
+After you have done that, you can

 Barn-shed on Kolga farm – farm birds and animals.